 Although this kind of therapy can be effective for any age group it is often useful in helping young people who are dealing with behavioral issues or social problems.
 The physical and emotional challenges of activities in the the wilderness can help people build confidence and learn to cope with difficult situations.
 It offers people a way to quickly experience personal growth through facing risks and actively solving problems.

-Outdoor Adventures and Activities
+Benefits of Outdoor Adventures and Activities as Therapy

 The main principle of adventure therapy is that the opportunity to be outdoors in natural healing centers can be soothing for a person’s mental and physical health.
 The combination of being outdoors in nature and having an “adventure” experience gives people an immediate boost in mood and a rush of positive feelings.
 When mental health professionals guide patients through these adventures they can employ certain tactics and strategies to help them change some of their negative beliefs or behavioral problems.